 Burkholderiacepacia was the etiology of septicemia in our investigation in 6 (4.1%) of all septicemia ICU patients (Table 2).
 B. cepacia (Bcc) is an aerobic, catalase-producing, Gram-negative bacillus that is normally of moderate virulence and is not thought to be a normal component of the human flora.
 It can have a serious impact on children who are immunocompromised, such as those who have cancer, congenital heart disease, or a history of prematurity.
-In children with cystic fibrosis (CF) and chronic granulomatous disease (CGD), significant bacteremia is seen in cases.
+In children with cystic fibrosis (CF) and chronic granulomatous disease (CGD), significant bacteremia is seen in some cases.
 Immunocompetent people are rarely impacted, however nosocomial infections have been reported as a result of tainted drugs, fluids, antiseptics, and medical supplies.
 Examples include ultrasound gel, contaminated sodium chloride, pure water, and 5% dextrose.
 The methods of transmission are nebulization, flushing orogastric tubes, and humidifying oxygen delivery equipment 34.In the current study, Haemophilusinfluenzaecaused septicemia in 5 (3.4%) of the total septicemia ICU patients (Table 2).
-Hi has multitude of virulence factors which provide resistance against complement and cause infections including bacteremia, meningitis, epiglottitis, and septic arthritis.
-The infection is common in patients with neoplasm, asplenia, alcohol use disorder, human immunodeficiency virus infection, chronic pulmonary disease, long-term steroid use, or underlying viral lung infection35.Tow (1.4%) of the total number of ICU patients with septicemia were affected by Enterobacter(Table 2).
+Hi has a multitude of virulence factors thatprovide resistance against complement and cause infections including bacteremia, meningitis, epiglottitis, and septic arthritis.
+The infection is common in patients with neoplasm, asplenia, alcohol use disorder, human immunodeficiency virus infection, chronic pulmonary disease, long-term steroid use, or an underlying viral lung infection35.Two(1.4%) of the total number of ICU patients with septicemia were affected by Enterobacter(Table 2).
 Enterobacteris a genus of Gram-negative, facultatively anaerobic, opportunistic infections that express a wide range of ESBLs and carbapenemases, including KPC, OXA, and MBLs36.
-This pathogen also has endotoxins 36.In the current study, Acinetobacterbaumannii was discriminated to septicemia in 4 (2.8%) of the total septicemia ICU patients (Table 2).
+This pathogen also has endotoxins 36.In the current study, Acinetobacterbaumannii was discriminated forsepticemia in 4 (2.8%) of the total septicemia ICU patients (Table 2).
 The most common resistant Acinetobacterspecies is A. baumannii, a Gram-negative, facultative anaerobic, opportunistic pathogen.
 It has a thick cell wall that enables it to resist dry conditions, high temperature, and pH and nutrient changes, surviving for up to 5 months on inanimate objects37.
-A. baumanniiis naturally resistant to many antibiotics, due to both poor membrane penetration and active efflux pumps.
+A. baumanniiis naturally resistant to many antibioticsdue to both poor membrane penetration and active efflux pumps.
 Over-expression of the AdeABC and AbeM efflux pumps causes broad resistance to cephalosporins, fluoroquinolones, aminoglycoside, and tigecycline, and also provides resistance to ammonia-based disinfectants38.
 Furthermore, A. baumanniiisolates produce an exo-polysaccharide, leading to biofilm formation, and express a powerful, epithelial cell-targeting cytotoxin that facilitates colonization39.

-Pseudomonas aeruginosawas discriminated to septicemia in 3 (2.1%) of the total septicemia ICU patients (Table 2).
+Pseudomonas aeruginosawas discriminated forsepticemia in 3 (2.1%) of the total septicemia ICU patients (Table 2).
 P. aeruginosa is a facultative anaerobic, Gram-negative, rod-shaped, opportunistic bacteria surviving in microaerobic states, for instance, the thick mucus of lungs of cystic fibrosis patients.
-The ubiquity and survival capacity in extreme environments, like antimicrobial solutions of acetate-buffered benzalkonium chloride, are major determinants of outbreaks of nosocomial infections.
-It has a high propensity to form biofilms.
-Its outer-membrane porins make it impermeable and resistant to many antibiotics40,41.Chryseobacteriumindologenes was discriminated to septicemia in 1 (0.7%) of the total septicemia ICU patients (Table 2).C. indologenes isnon-glucose-fermenting, oxidase-positive, Gram-negative bacillus which is found in the environment.
+The ubiquity and survival capacity of antimicrobial solutions of acetate-buffered benzalkonium chloride in extreme environments are major determinants of outbreaks of nosocomial infections.
+Its outer-membrane porins make it impermeable and resistant to many antibiotics40,41.Chryseobacteriumindologenes was discriminated forsepticemia in 1 (0.7%) of the total septicemia ICU patients (Table 2).C. indologenes is anon-glucose-fermenting, oxidase-positive, Gram-negative bacillus thatis found in the environment.
 Human infections usually occur in hospitalized patients, especially those who have received broad-spectrum antibiotics, and are often device associated or occur in patients who have had medical procedures or who have underlying medical conditions42.